Poverty is linked to poor health outcomes

 Surprisingly, we found that in all three countries, social assistance recipients were either in worse or no different health than similarly low-income people who were not receiving social assistance, across a range of indicators, including chronic diseases, hypertension, smoking, binge drinking, obesity, physical inactivity and self-reported health-status.

 There are several possible explanations.
 First, the amount of income support may be insufficient.
 Income support has declined since the mid-1990s, when deep cuts to programs were made across Canada and in the United States.
-For example, the average social assistance client in Ontario or British Columbia receives $300 to $700 monthly, simply not enough to cover basic needs such as rent, food and transportation.
+For example, the average social assistance client in Ontario (recently cancelled) or British Columbia receives $300 to $700 monthly, simply not enough to cover basic needs such as rent, food and transportation.

 Second, the work requirements that have become a mainstay of many social assistance programs across Canada and in peer countries may actually expose people in poverty to precarious job conditions and unstable jobs with minimal or no benefits.
 Contrary to the notion that “any job is a good job,” research suggests that precarious jobs can actually be more harmful to health than unemployment.